fuzzygroup/blog/_posts/2022-06-01-keeping-your-sanity-as-a-solo-entrepreneur-01-make-everything-as-easy-as-possible.md

 ---
 layout: post
 title: Keeping Your Sanity as a Solo Entrepreneur 01 - Make Everything as Easy as Possible
 date: 2022-06-01 19:13 -0400
 category: startup
 tags: ["startup"]
 ---
+{% pizzaforukraine  %}

 I've now been a solo entrepreneur longer than I've been anything.
 Being a solo entrepreneur is a very different experience and it isn't one that is taught -- you generally learn only by doing.
 I've started this series of essays to talk about practical things I've learned over the years.
 The reason that I referred to it as *keeping your sanity* is that is what, all too often, solo entrepreneurship feels like.

 The first lesson I learned is **make everything as easy as possible**.
 I know this is obvious but there are all kinds of things that we do by *rote* without ever thinking about how you can make it easier.